libjohn/delme_booktest/README.md

 1. Files and directory names that begin with underscore _ will not be processed by `bookdown::render_book()`
 1. Cannot have identical code-chunk names
 1. Code chunks that produce visualizations should have a code chunk _name_
+1. Synchronize the file_name for each chapter with H1 in in line 1
 1. Cannot have identical identifiers for chapters and sections.
 Can have custom identifiers {#foo-identifier}
 1. [**Merge and Knit** or _Knit and Merge_](https://bookdown.org/yihui/bookdown/new-session.html)
 1. .gitignore the _book directory until the end.
 Consider, periodically unfreezing and `git push`